 At North East Open Studios 2019, Frances is opening the doors of Attic Studio every day from 10 am to 5 pm.

 Helen Jackson, Royal Deeside

 Trained as an arts and crafts primary teacher, Helen had always been creative – “you mention it, I probably had a go at it,” she tells me after naming just a few crafts she felt passionate about.
 After a few years in America, her husband’s job brought her to the Royal Deeside in Scotland, where she is based now and exhibits every NEOS together with the all-female artist collective Heckleburn Quines.
 Apart from Helen, there is ceramic artist Hilary Duncan, landscape painter Mel Shand and textile artist Sarah Pooley.
-Even though they mostly work independently, they have joined forces for creative projects in the past and find that their work compliments each other perfectly for NEOS.
+Even though they mostly work independently, they have joined forces for creative projects in the past and find that their work complements each other perfectly for NEOS.
 Their gallery is bustling with visitors when I visit, some just looking around, others picking up pieces of ceramic they had produced during a workshop with Hilary.